nwnspro/CarRentalSystemSWU/README.md

 # CarRentalSystemSWU
-A car rental wen system using Nextjs
+A car rental web system using Nextjs+TypeScript